- Safer Communities Plan

 We work with Greater Manchester Police, the probation service and other agencies under the banner of the Community Safety Partnership to protect people in the borough.

-The Safer Communities Plan sets out the vision for 2015-2018 under the following key themes:
+The Safer Communities Plan sets out the vision for key themes:

 - Increasing confidence and satisfaction.

 - Reducing the harm caused by drug and alcohol misuse.

 - Preventing offending by children and young people.

 - Reducing adult reoffending.

 The Rochdale Safer Communities Partnership is a statutory partnership established in October 2000.